 Wall or Fascia Sign

 Attaches to the exterior wall or fascia of the building.
-(The fascia is a vertical extension that can reach from the grade to the top wall or eaves, the horizontal extension across the width of the building.
-It also can include slanted wall surfaces, called a mansard.)
+The fascia is a vertical extension that can reach from the grade to the top wall or eaves, or the horizontal extension across the width of the building.
+It also can include slanted wall surfaces, called a mansard.

-Channel letters are custom-made metal or plastic letters commonly used in exterior signage on public and commercial buildings, and often internally illuminated.
+Channel letters are custom-made metal or plastic letters commonly used in exterior signage on public and commercial buildings.
+They are often internally illuminated.
 Unlit three dimensional letters that are applied to sign panels or monuments are usually referred to as dimensional letters.